Burstahh/Trusty-Loot-Multiplier/README.md

 https://github.com/ThirteenAG/Ultimate-ASI-Loader/releases

-Use the Win64 `version.dll` build.
+Use the Win64 `version.dll` build if possible.

 ## Important

-Do not use the ASI version together with the DMM version or JSON preset version.

 Only use one version of Trusty Loot Multiplier at a time.

-Using multiple versions together can cause conflicts, duplicated patches, crashes, or broken load order behavior.
+Using multiple versions together can cause conflicts, duplicated patches, crashes, broken load order behavior, or confusing results.

 ## Notes